Cry Me a River (Justin Timberlake song): Influence

 "Cry Me a River" marked the first collaboration between Timberlake and Timbaland, and its critical and commercial success started "one of the most forward-thinking star-producer duos in pop music", as described by Variety's author Andrew Barker.
 Alternative rock band Coldplay revealed that the single was an inspiration for the drumbeat of their song "Lost!".
 Rock singer Marilyn Manson cited it as one of the main songs that influenced him.
 In order to use the song in the 2017 film Lady Bird set in 2003, director Greta Gerwig sent a letter to Timberlake, "Your album Justified was that year, and it owned that year."

 Rosalía samples the chorus from "Cry Me a River" for her song "Bagdad" on her album El mal querer (2018), featuring a Barcelona children's choir.
-Billboard deemed the track "a transcultural re-interpretation" of "Cry Me a River."
+Billboard deemed the track "a transcultural re-interpretation" of "Cry Me a River".
 Halsey's song "Without Me" contains an interpolation of the pre-chorus of "Cry Me a River".

 "Cry Me a River" was also the title of a 1953 song written by Arthur Hamilton and made famous by Julie London in 1955.
-According to the Wikipedia article on the song, Hamilton was the originator of the phrase "cry me a river" borrowed in the song covered by Timberlake.
+According to The Wall Street Journal, Hamilton was the originator of the phrase "cry me a river" borrowed in Timberlake's song.